 Skip to main content

-Can Everyday People Like Me Really Influence What Others Buy Online?
+Can Anyone Really Influence What People Buy Online?

 I’ll never forget the moment a friend messaged me saying, “I bought that cleanser because I saw you post about it.”
 I wasn’t sponsored.
 I wasn’t even trying to promote anything.
 I was just being me—sharing something I genuinely liked.